Dog Vision vs. Human Vision for Toy Selection

 As noted in our dog vision post, our new knowledge of dog vision won’t change most of the toys and other projects that you see here on the blog.
 Many of the toys we make are for special occasions and styled for a combination of doggy fun with human preferences, especially holiday or occasion toys.
 The toys we make (and buy) are usually more about the shape, texture, toughness, and often squeaky fun than the actual colours of the toy.

 For toys where anything goes though, we’ll definitely keep colour in mind.
-For simple ready-made and bought toys, we’ll think about how the toy colour plays against the backdrop of our carpets and flooring for indoors or green grasses for outdoor toys.
+We’ll think about how the dog toy colour plays against the backdrop of our carpets and flooring for indoors or green grasses for outdoor toys.
 Blue is my new surprise favourite colour for most situations – it’s easy for us to see and still stands out for the dogs as well.

 Toy Time and Tug Life

 We haven’t shared a tug toy DIY here on the blog in quite some time.
-With Humphrey growing up and a little less fangy and Oli mellowing into senior dog play, our tug toys last a whole lot longer these days.
-They are surprisingly tough and the toy box is well stocked, with some tugs now well over a year old and still going strong, even with regular wild play and frequent washing.
+With Humphrey growing up and a little less fangy and Oli mellowing into senior dog play, our tug toys last a lot longer these days.
+Fleece tug toys are surprisingly tough and the toy box is well stocked.
+Some tugs are over a year old and still going strong, even with regular wild play and frequent washing.

 High Visibility Tug Toy Colour and Design

-This is a special Oli vision edition, and is simply a blue, yellow, white, and black version of our standard simple spiral tug toy.
+This high visibility dog toy is a special Oli vision edition.
+It’s simply a blue, yellow, white, and black version of our standard simple spiral tug toy.
 I went for a four-colour spiral for the added visual impact of the speckled colours.
 As noted above, the blue and yellow were chosen based on the colours seen by dogs.
 The white and the black were chosen for added visual contrast.
 Some or all of these dog-friendly colours could be easily adapted into any DIY tug design, or with other types of toys.

 Preparing the Materials